 The overall design of the activity-aware elderly healthcare system in pervasive environment is shown in Fig. 4-2.
-The elderly people’s vital sign are collected by smart watch with a wireless body sensor network, and it can collect different kinds of body sensors in the future, e.g., heart rate sensor, blood pressure measurement sensor, etc. And environmental sensors are deployed to monitor the pervasive environment with ambient sensor network.
+The elder’s vital signs are collected by smart watch with a wireless body sensor network, and it can collect variance kinds of body sensors in the future, e.g., heart rate sensor, blood pressure measurement sensor, etc. And environmental sensors are deployed to monitor the pervasive environment with ambient sensor network.
 Ambient sensor network includes light sensor (lumen sensor), current sensor and switch sensor through wireless connection.
 In the communication layer, we use MQ server to transmit collected data to home server.
 The collected data are too many, so the communication layer reduces the burden on network traffic.
 In the analysis layer, collected data are used to real-time recognize activity of user.
-The activity dataset stores the training data and new discovering activity.
-The service dataset stores the service of mapping activity.
-When the activity recognition model detect an abnormal activity that its service is sending an alert message, the application layer will send an alert message to user’s caregiver.
+The activity dataset stores the training data and the newly discovered activity.
+The service dataset stores the service of mapped activity.
+When the activity recognition model detects an abnormal activity and its corresponding service is to send an alert message, the application layer will really send that message to user’s caregiver.
 Based on the ability of activity recognition, many helpful application can be generated, e.g., anomaly detection by analyzing user’s activity of daily living.
 We record all observed activities into an ADL report, so user’s caregiver can evaluate the elderly’s health status or individual ability by the ADL report.

 Labeling Interface

 The ordinary activity recognitions are usually generated by supervised learning methods, but the procedure of labeling data is a high burden task for users.
-Even techniques of Internet of Things are flourishing, the difficulty of labeling makes the technology of activity recognition is still in the experimental stage.
-However, monitoring activity of daily living for elderly healthcare are needed in the aging population country.
+Even techniques of Internet of Things are flourishing, the difficulty of labeling makes the technology of activity recognition still in the experimental stage.
+However, monitoring activity of daily living for elderly healthcare is increasingly important in the country with aging population.
 The automatic activity recognition system supports “aging place”.
 An easier activity recognition is required for those elderly people and their caregivers.
-So the proposed activity-aware system provides a mechanism for easier labeling data.
-In the training mode, the activity recognition categories amount of observed data as lower numbers clusters.
-Each cluster represents one daily activity from those observed data.
-Users only need to label those clusters, so the burden of labeling data is reducing.
+So the proposed activity-aware system provides a mechanism for easier data labeling.
+In the training mode, the activity recognition categorizes a large guantity of observed data into a lower number of clusters, where each cluster represents one daily activity from those observed data.
+Users only need to label those clusters, so the burden of labeling data is reduced.